Though rental moving truck prices can vary widely from state to state, they’re particularly high for residents leaving California.

 |U-Haul||Budget Truck Rental|

-You’ll notice that the cost to rent a truck from San Francisco to Dallas is nearly three times more than from Dallas to San Francisco.
+You’ll notice that the cost to rent a truck from San Francisco to Dallas is over three times more than from Dallas to San Francisco.

 Likewise, renting a truck from San Diego to St. Louis is nearly twice as expensive than the reverse trip would be.